Meet our goat friends

 This is Bambi, Fifi’s kid.
 Bambi came to us very tiny and loved to sit in laps.

-Penny and Petunia are pictured here.
+Penny and Petunia (black goat) are pictured here.
 It’s hard to talk about one without the other, though sadly we lost our sweet Penny in August 2025.
-Penny and Petunia (dark brown goat) came when their owner decided they were no longer useful: Penny needed extra hoof care and Petunia was not a good milk producer.
+Penny came to the sanctuary when her owner decided she was no longer useful.
+Penny required extra hoof care and was not a good milk producer.
+The owner was told that Penny could not come to the sanctuary unless he relinquished ownership of Penny’s sister of seven years, Petunia.
 The sisters were inseparable and though we worried, Petunia has done remarkably well after the loss of her sister with help and love from her sanctuary family.
 She is gentle and cherished.
 We promised Penny we would look after Petunia, and we know she is still watching over us all.